Trail running vacations blog

 Running Adventures, Running Vacations

 When we talk about places that truly get under your skin, that change you, Iceland always comes up.
 For us at NomaTrails, Iceland trail running isn’t just about logging miles; it’s about connecting with a raw, untamed land.
-We’ve brought runners from all corners of the globe here, and every single time, they leave changed.
-This place, with its endless trails and dramatic scenery, isn’t just ideal for running—it’s a world-class theater for endurance sports, shaped by fire and ice.
+In fact, we’ve brought runners from all corners of the globe here, and every single time, they leave changed.
+This place has endless trails and dramatic scenery.
+And it isn’t just ideal for running—it’s a world-class theater for endurance sports, shaped by fire and ice.

 Our incredible local guide, Inga Fanney Sigurðardóttir, a true force of nature herself, often tells us how she found the magic of trail running here.
 After starting a family, with less time for long hikes in her northern Icelandic home mountains, running became her way to intimately experience the land—feeling every rock, smelling the unique flora, absorbing that raw, powerful nature.
 Inga, whose story is even captured in a film about her adventures (check out her movie on IMDb), has been our partner in crafting unforgettable Iceland trail running experiences.
 She knows these trails like the back of her hand, and these are her top eight reasons why Iceland is an absolutely amazing spot for us runners:

-8 Reasons Why Iceland is the Ultimate Iceland Trail Running Destination
+8 Reasons Iceland is the Ultimate Trail Running Destination

 1. Temperatures are ideal for running.